team-telnyx/telnyx-java/docs/ExternalConnectionsApi.md

 | **404** | Resource not found |  -  |

-## refreshExternalConnectionUploads
+## operatorConnectRefresh

-> CreateUploadRequestResponse1 refreshExternalConnectionUploads(id)
+> OperatorConnectRefreshResponse operatorConnectRefresh()

-Refresh the status of all Upload requests
+Refresh Operator Connect integration

-Forces a recheck of the status of all pending Upload requests for the given external connection in the background.
+This endpoint will make an asynchronous request to refresh the Operator Connect integration with Microsoft Teams for the current user.
+This will create new external connections on the user's account if needed, and/or report the integration results as [log messages](https://developers.telnyx.com/api/external-voice-integrations/list-external-connection-log-messages).

 ### Example